Does Verizon Throttle Data? (And How You Can Stop This Easily)

 - Compare peak and off-peak speeds.
 Check if your Internet is faster during off-peak hours.
 Throttling often happens when network traffic is high.

 - Check for network notifications.
-Log in to your My Verizon account and look for “Network Notifications.”
-If there’s an issue, Verizon might have posted an alert there.
+Sign in to your My Verizon account and seek Network Notifications.
+Verizon may have put an alert there in case there is a problem.

-How to stop Verizon throttling
+How to stop Verizon data throttling

 If you’re sure you found the reason behind the Internet slowdown and it’s your ISP, it’s time to put a stop to Verizon throttling your Internet.
 Check out the following workarounds.